-In the cell-like models of P systems, one usually explicitly defines the initial membrane structure.
-However, in tissue-like P systems the structure is not given.
-The communication rules implicitly determine a graph, where the nodes are the cells and the edges indicate if it is possible for pairs of cells to communicate directly.
-Note that this is a dynamic graph, because new nodes that are produced by the application of division rules can appear.

-The application of a division rule $[a]i \rightarrow [b]i [c]i$ to a cell $i \in \{1, ..., q\}$ containing object a divides this cell into two new cells with the same label.
-All the objects in the original cell are replicated and copied to each of the new cells, with the exception of the object a, which is replaced by the object b in the first one and by c in the other one.
+The communication rules determine a virtual graph, where the nodes are the cells and the edges indicated if it is possible for pairs of cells to communicate directly.
+This is a dynamical graph, because new nodes can appear produced by the application of division rules.
+The communication rule (i, u/v, j) can be applied to two cells i and j such that u is contained in cell i and v is contained in cell j.
+The application of this rule means that the objects of the multisets represented by u and v are interchanged between the two cells.
+The division rule $[a]i \rightarrow [b]i [c]i$ is applied to a cell i containing object a.
+The application of this rule divides this cell into two new cells with the same label.
+All the objects in the original cell are replicated and copied in each of the new cells, with the exception of the object a, which is replaced by the object b in the first one and by c in the other one.
 The rules to be used for the new membranes are precisely identified by the label of the membranes.

-Rules are applied in a way that is standard in the framework of membrane computing, that is, in a maximally parallel way (a universal clock is assumed).
-In one step, each object in a membrane can only be used for one rule (nondeterministically chosen when there are several possibilities), but any object which can participate in a rule of any form must do it, i.e., in each step we apply a maximal set of rules.
-This way of applying rules has only one restriction; when a cell is divided, the division rule is the only Sun, 22 Jul 20 pne which is applied for that cell in that step; the objects other than the one involved in the division rule inside that cell do not evolve in that step.
+Rules are used as usual in the framework of membrane computing, that is, in a maximally parallel way (a universal clock is considered).
+In one step, each object in a membrane can only be used for one rule (non-deterministically chosen when there are several possibilities), but any object which can participate in a rule of any form must do it, i.e, in each step we apply a maximal set of rules.
+This way of applying rules has only one restriction: when a cell is divided, the division rule is the only one which is applied for that cell in that step; the objects other than the one involved in the division rule inside that cell do not evolve in that step.

-3.2.
-Recognizer Systems
+A. Recognizer Systems

 NP-completeness has been usually studied in the framework of decision problems.
-Let us recall that a decision problem is a pair $(I_X, \theta_X)$ where $I_X$ is a language over a finite alphabet (whose elements are called instances) and $\theta{x}$ is a total Boolean function over $I{x}$ .

-In order to study the computing efficiency of solving NP-complete decision problems, a special class of tissue P systems with cell division is introduced in Ref.
-[1]: recognizer tissue P systems.
+Let us recall that a decision problem is a pair (I_X, θ_X) where I_X is a language over a finite alphabet (whose elements are called instances) and θ_X is a total Boolean function over I_X .
+In order to study the computing efficiency of solving NPcomplete decision problems, a special class of tissue P systems with cell division is introduced in [9]: recognizer tissue P systems.
 The key idea of such recognizer systems is the same one as from recognizer P systems with cell-like structure.

-Recognizer cell-like P systems were introduced in Ref.
-[10] and they are the natural framework to study and solve decision problems within membrane computing, since deciding whether an instance of a given problem has an affirmative or negative answer is equivalent to deciding whether or not a string belongs to the language associated with the problem.
+Recognizer cell-like P systems were introduced in [11] and they are the natural framework to study and solve decision problems within membrane computing, since deciding whether an instance of a given problem has an affirmative or negative answer is equivalent to deciding if a string belongs or not to the language associated with the problem.